Maximal Entanglement and Teleportation using an Arthurs-Kelly type Interaction for Qubits: Quantum state transfer with the maximally entangled state

 The main difference from the usual protocol is that the particle $A_2$ is taken not from a previously prepared EPR pair, but from the final state of the Arhturs-Kelly type interaction.

 {\bf Comparison with usual teleportation protocols}.
-A conventional Quantum Teleportation scheme\cite{tele1} has 4 main steps: (i) An EPR pair E1,E2 is shared by Alice and Bob at distant locations. (ii) The system particle P with unknown state is received by Alice and she makes a Bell-state measurement on the joint state of that particle and E1 and (iii) communicates the result via a classical channel to Bob ;(iv) Bob then makes a unitary transformation on E2 depending on the classical information to replicate the unknown system state.
-In the alternative Teleportation scheme reported here, the steps of EPR-pair sharing, Bell projection and classical communication are not necessary; instead, the Arthurs-Kelly entangling interaction and single particle spin measurements are used to ``transfer" an unitary transform of the unknown state to an apparatus qubit.
+To re-iterate, our proposed scheme of quantum state transfer followed by teleportation, differs from the original teleportation scheme envisaged by Bennett et al \cite{Bennett1993}.
+The conventional scheme has 4 main steps: (i) An EPR pair E1, E2 is shared by Alice and Bob at distant locations. (ii) The system particle P with unknown state is received by Alice and she makes a Bell-state measurement on the joint state of that particle and E1 and (iii) communicates the result via a classical channel to Bob; (iv) Bob then makes a unitary transformation on E2 depending on the classical information to replicate the unknown system state.
+In the alternative Teleportation scheme reported here, the steps of EPR-pair sharing, Bell projection and classical communication are not necessary; instead, the AK entangling interaction and single particle spin measurements are used to ``transfer" an unitary transform of the unknown state to an apparatus qubit.
 The unknown state can be recovered from the apparatus qubit by applying the inverse unitary transform, either before or after teleportation of that qubit.
-One advantage of the present scheme, apart from not needing EPR-sharing, is that single particle spin measurements are much easier than Bell state measurements.
+Importantly, all the qubits interact in this scheme, while in the original scheme, the qubit to teleported doesn't interact with Bob's qubit.
+Also, this scheme could be useful, as was mentioned before, if the apparatus qubit is more easily transported over a quantum channel or if it has a longer lifetime than the original qubit.
+Another advantage of the present scheme, is that single particle spin measurements are much easier than Bell state measurements.